zhiqwang/yolort/README.md

   pip install -U 'git+https://github.com/ppwwyyxx/cocoapi.git#subdirectory=PythonAPI'
   ```

-- To read a source of image(s) and detect its objects :fire:
+- To read a source of image(s) and detect its objects 🔥

   ```python
   from yolort.models import yolov5s